WHAT IS TH!NKART?

 APARTÉ: A CAFÉ-SOCIETY CELEBRATION

-Exhibitions called Aparté™(s) are held in private residences, galleries and public spaces.
-In French, Aparté means “something that is apart.”
-It moves art from the canvas to a dialogue between people about art, philosophy, politics, and the world.
-Attendee’s range from collectors, professionals, art patrons, gallery owners, civic and philanthropic leaders, artists, museum board members, residents of Chicago, and its surrounding suburbs, and the world.
+We call our exhibitions Aparté.
+In French, aparté means something that is apart.
+We do so to underscore our deep desire to move art from the canvas to a conversation between human beings about art, philosophy, politics, and the world at large.
+We have been successful in creating many such conversations at numerous, well-noted Aparté.
+Our attendees have ranged from collectors, professionals, art patrons, gallery owners, and artists, to civic and philanthropic leaders, museum board members, and residents of Chicago and its surrounding suburbs, and the world.

-Th!nkArt has participated in a series of international art fairs including: Art Chicago 2009, SLICK 2008 in Paris, France, the Bridge Art Fairs during 2007 in Chicago, London, and Miami.
+Th!nkArt has participated in a series of international art fairs including the 2007 Bridge Art Fairs in Chicago, London, and Miami; Slick 2008 in Paris; and Art Chicago 2009 and 2010.

 In 2008, Th!nkArt curated an exhibition at The Art Center in Highland Park entitled Art Francais featuring both established and emerging French artists.
 Also in 2008, Th!nkArt arranged with the Hyde Park Art Center to have David Gista featured as part of its Flamenco and Flames exhibition.
 Th!nkArt also participated in Chicago Artist Month featuring the paintings of Italian artist Carlo LoCascio.

-One of the highlights of this past year has been our partnership with CIMMfest, The Chicago International Movies and Music Festival where in March 2009 we presented both the award-winning photography of Richard Bellia as well as presented four films from across the globe in the salon.
+One of our highlights of 2009 was our partnership with CIMMfest, The Chicago International Movies and Music Festival where in March 2009 we presented both the award-winning photography of Richard Bellia as well as presented four films from across the globe in the salon.

 SPONSORSHIPS